rustyrussell/lightning-rfc-old/communications/low/01-encryption.md

 The protocol uses Authenticated Encryption with Additional Data using ChaCha20-Poly1305[2].

 Each packet contains a header and a body.
-The header consists of a 4-byte length indicating the size of the unencrypted body, and an 8-byte packet counter.
-The 4-byte length and 8-byte counter MUST be encoded in little-endian.
-The 8-byte counter MUST begin at 0 and be incremented before each transmission after the initial authentication packet; it MAY be non-zero for the authentication packet for re-establishing an existing session.
+The header consists of:

+* `length`: a 4-byte little-endian field indicating the size of the unencrypted body.
+* `count`: an 8-byte little-endian field indicating the number of non-authenticate packets sent so far.
+* `acknowledge`: an 8-byte little-endian field indicating the number of non-authenticate packets received and processed so far.

-The 12-byte header for each packet is encrypted separately (resulting in a 28 byte header, when the authentication tag is appended), to offer additional protection from traffic analysis.
+The 20-byte header for each packet is encrypted separately (resulting in a 36 byte header, when the authentication tag is appended), to offer additional protection from traffic analysis.

 The body also has a 16-byte authentication tag appended.